LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Introduction

 \section{Introduction}

 Electroencephalography (EEG) provides noninvasive brain dynamics measurement with millisecond-level temporal resolution, making it particularly suitable for applications such as motor imagery (MI) decoding, emotion recognition, and steady-state visual evoked potential (SSVEP) classification.
 In addition to its high temporal precision, EEG offers the advantages of portability, relatively low cost, and suitability for long-term monitoring.
-However, EEG suffers from low signal-to-noise ratio, nonstationarity, and large variability across subjects, datasets, and tasks, which has historically limited its generalizability \citep{edelman2024non}.
+However, EEG suffers from low signal-to-noise ratio, nonstationarity, and large variability across subjects, datasets, and tasks, which has historically limited its generalizability \cite{edelman2024non}.
 These shortcomings motivate the development of EEG foundation models (EEG-FMs), which aim to leverage large-scale pretraining to learn transferable representations that can overcome variability and improve downstream task performance.
-Typically, EEGPT \citep{wang2024eegpt} applies transformer-based pretraining to capture temporal dependencies.
-LaBraM \citep{jiang2024large} leverages masked autoencoding on large EEG corpora to learn generalizable embeddings.
-CBraMod \citep{wang2024cbramod} focuses on cross-brain modeling to facilitate cross-subject transfer.
-These EEG-FMs approaches constrained model training with discrete task labels (e.g., 0/1 instead of happy/angry), thereby discarding task-relevant semantic information.
-This absence of EEG-language coupling constraints may partly result in limited generalization.
-More recently, Large Language Models (LLMs) have been introduced to further enhance EEG-FMs due to their tremendous success in natural language processing \citep{touvron2023llama} and multimodal understanding \citep{radford2021learning}.
-As a pioneering work, NeuroLM \citep{jiang2024neurolm} aligns EEG and language embeddings by training a text-aligned neural tokenizer.
+Typically, EEGPT \cite{wang2024eegpt} applies transformer-based pretraining to capture temporal dependencies.
+LaBraM \cite{jiang2024large} leverages masked autoencoding on large EEG corpora to learn generalizable embeddings.
+CBraMod \cite{wang2024cbramod} focuses on cross-brain modeling to facilitate cross-subject transfer.
+However, most existing EEG-FMs are trained with discrete task labels (e.g., 0/1 rather than happy/angry), which limits their ability to exploit the richer semantic information associated with tasks and labels.
+The lack of explicit EEG--language coupling may therefore hinder generalization across heterogeneous downstream settings.
+More recently, Large Language Models (LLMs) have been introduced to further enhance EEG-FMs due to their tremendous success in natural language processing \cite{touvron2023llama} and multimodal understanding \cite{radford2021learning}.
+As a pioneering work, NeuroLM \cite{jiang2024neurolm} aligns EEG and language embeddings by training a text-aligned neural tokenizer.
 Specifically, EEG signals are discretized into tokens and adversarially forced into the same embedding space as text.
 These EEG tokens are then added to the LLM vocabulary and jointly modeled with text through multi-channel autoregression and instruction tuning.
-While promising, current EEG-FMs and EEG–language FMs still face two major limitations: First, temporal and frequency information are reconstructed in separate branches, which may limit the ability to jointly capture cross-domain dependencies that are inherent in EEG signals.
-Second, instructions are only simply concatenated to the EEG sequence rather than being semantically integrated into EEG features, which restricts the model’s capacity to leverage language for guiding EEG representations.
+While promising, current EEG-FMs and EEG--language FMs still face two major limitations: First, \textbf{missing spectro-temporal interaction}: EEG signals exhibit strong coupling between spectral rhythms and multi-timescale temporal dynamics.
+These dynamics include causal transitions such as event-related potentials and contextual fluctuations reflecting cognitive or emotional states \cite{wairagkar2021dynamics, li2022eeg}.
+However, existing methods do not jointly model spectral structure together with both contextual and causal temporal dependencies, making it difficult to capture coherent patterns that are essential for reliable EEG representation learning.
+Second, \textbf{insufficient semantic-level alignment}: current EEG-language FMs such as NeuroLM align EEG signals with language through a coarse-grained distribution matching objective.
+This approach does not incorporate fine-grained semantic constraints and therefore limits the ability of language for guiding EEG representations.